iterait/emloop/docs/advanced/hook.rst

       'test': {}
     }

-Now, for instance, our :py:class:`cxflow.hooks.ComputeStats` from the first example computes the mean over the accumulated loss data and stores the result to the given ``epoch_data``.
-So after the :py:class:`cxflow.hooks.ComputeStats` hook has been called, the ``epoch_data`` will look as follows:
+Now, for instance, our :py:class:`emloop.hooks.ComputeStats` from the first example computes the mean over the accumulated loss data and stores the result to the given ``epoch_data``.
+So after the :py:class:`emloop.hooks.ComputeStats` hook has been called, the ``epoch_data`` will look as follows:

 .. code-block:: python